13.16.1 New Features

 unlimited.
 This ensures that overly restrictive default limits on

-process memory usage do not affect SICStus.
+process memory usage don't affect SICStus.
 This is primarily an issue

 on Mac OS X. Previously, this setting was only applied when SICStus was